SelfMagician/Magic/index.md

 -   Exit.
 [Switch{On/Off}]
 -   Eject.
 [Once]
 -   Souls, Soul fragments and Cords color.
 [Forever On]
--   Head top ring color for Non-Self and Dead Self.
+-   Head top ring with color for Non-Self and Dead Self.
 [Forever On]
 -   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self and Dead Self.
 [Forever On]
 -   No Non-Self and Dead Self magic in and on things.
 [Forever On]
 -   No deletion of memory.
 [Forever On]